Learning Actionable Counterfactual Explanations in Large State Spaces: Evaluation and Comparative Analysis Metrics: Supplemental Details

 For all variables, a positive \(\delta_{v}\) indicates that the low-level CFE variable value is higher than the compared CFE, while a negative \(\delta_{v}\) indicates the opposite.
 The magnitude of \(\delta_{v}\) reflects the extent of this difference.
 Below are the specific \(\delta_{v}\) metrics.

-\textbf{Difference in average number of actions taken.} The metric \(\delta_{\textrm{actions}}(\cdot,\cdot)\) (Equation~\ref{eq:actions_change}) quantifies the difference in the average number of actions taken when an agent executes a low-level CFE versus an hl-continuous or hl-discrete CFE.
+\textbf{Difference in number of actions taken.} The metric \(\delta_{\textrm{actions}}(\cdot,\cdot)\) (Equation~\ref{eq:actions_change}) quantifies the difference in the number of actions taken when an agent executes a low-level CFE versus an hl-continuous or hl-discrete CFE.

 Here, \(P\) and \(Q\) represent the low-level CFE and the hl-continuous or hl-discrete CFE, respectively, while \(P_{\textrm{actions}}\) and \(Q_{\textrm{actions}}\) denote the number of actions taken when executing each.